 - Skin around the piercing is warm or hot to the touch

-- Discharge: Clear or very light yellow discharge is normal in a healing piercing.
-If it's yellowish-green, though, you probably have an infection.
+- Discharge: If it's yellowish-green, you might have an infection.

 - Pain around the piercing: Although you can expect some bruising and sharp pain, continuing severe pain means there's something wrong.